 A good book will never come to fruition if you don’t have a good book idea to begin with.
 You can do something with any idea, but sometimes the idea isn’t enough for an entire book.

 Sometimes what you’re looking at is more of a short story or a detailed blog post.
-Books are long, so knowing how to write a good book includes having an idea that can be appropriately fleshed out.
+Books are long, so knowing how to write a good book includes having an expandable idea.

 If you’re not sure your idea is good for a book, try creating a bit of an outline for it.
 It doesn’t have to be detailed or fancy, but enough to tell you if you have enough to work with.